1. I've seen a lot about age-related macular degeneration (AMD) in the media. What is this and are there any signs to look out for?

 2. I have heard there are different types of AMD - is this correct?

-Yes: the two types are "wet" and "dry".
+Yes, the two types of AMD are "wet" and "dry".
 The labels are based on how the condition appears, not on how it feels to the sufferer.

 Dry AMD is the most common form, affecting about 90% of all sufferers.
 It develops slowly causing gradual loss of central vision.
 Unfortunately there is no effective treatment; however, optical magnifiers and other devices can be helpful with reading and other fine detailed tasks.

 Wet AMD results from new blood vessels growing behind the retina.
 This causes bleeding and scarring, which then leads to some loss of vision.
-Wet AMD can develop quickly and can cause more devastating sight loss than the dry form.
-A number of very promising treatments have been developed which will prevent further deterioration of the vision or even restore some of the lost sight.
+Wet AMD can develop quickly and can cause more devastating sight loss than the dry form, but treatments are available that stop it getting worse in nine out of ten people, and will even improve vision for some people.

 3. My mother has cataracts.
 How do these develop and is there anything I can do to avoid getting them myself?